-The care and wellbeing of pupils is of utmost importance and we recognise that effective sex and relationship education, which brings an understanding of what is and is not acceptable in a relationship, may lead to disclosure of a child protection issue.
+The care and wellbeing of pupils is of utmost importance, and we recognise that effective sex and relationship education, which brings an understanding of what is and is not acceptable in a relationship, may lead to disclosure of a child.

-In the event of child protection disclosure being made, or if a staff member has a pupil welfare concern, the school's child protection procedures will be followed.
+In the event of a disclosure being made, or if a staff member has a pupil welfare concern, the school's child protection/safeguarding procedures will be followed.